 What worked incredibly well was the CH Precision A1.5 fed directly from the C1 DAC, making for a delivery that ticked all the audiophile parameters as well as providing flow and lyricism.
 It was with this amp that audio buddy Niels commented that he was much impressed with how the speakers performed.
 Coming from someone who owns a Soulution 711 and Magico Q5’s, that is saying something.

 As will no doubt be surprising to many, the Bryston 4B Cubed actually worked very well and the 14B Cubed even better.
 With these amps fed directly from the C1 DAC, the Persona B’s were positively rocking and rolling!
-It was with the Brystons that they produced the deepest and most solid bass which is probably expected but the Brystons also provided a very concrete sound and a vivid and communicative midrange and smooth treble.
-Also, they are significantly more resolving and more refined, especially in the treble.
+It was with the Brystons that they produced the deepest and most solid bass which is probably expected.
+But the Brystons also provided a super-enthusiastic and concrete sound with a vivid and communicative midrange along with smooth and well-refined treble.
 And even without a preamp in the chain, the Brystons never made the music sound overly controlled.

 The bottom Line